fechy/picar-nodejs/README.md

  1. Clone the repository in your Raspberry Pi.
  2. Access the repository folder in your terminal.
  3. Install dependencies, run: `yarn install`
- 4. Prepare code and generate ssl certificate: `yarn first:time`
+ 4. Prepare code and generate ssl certificate: `yarn first-time`

     This will compile ts into js and generate your certificates for the https server,